by Paula Richter

 by Dinah Cardin

-Join host Dinah Cardin on this tour of PEM’s authentic documents and objects from the Salem witch trials.
+Join host Dinah Cardin on this tour of PEM’s materials from the Salem witch trials.
 With walking time, the entire tour should take about 90 minutes, but go at your own pace.

 Begin on the ground level of the light-filled atrium, at the tour sign outside the Putnam Gallery of Native American and American Art.
 Here, you’ll listen to some background about Salem in 1692.
 Listen with headphones, earbuds or by holding up your phone with the volume on low.